Updated

 New Design!
 Increase Your Foot Print!
 Trek-Z Ergonomic Trekking Poles (set of 2) give you reason to increase the steps you take.
 Providing extra support and walk comfortably with these hiking poles.
 Cork grip wicks away sweat from hands keeping them drier.
 EVA foam shafts allow for a strong grip in extreme all terrain environments.
 Trek-Z hiking sticks are the perfect gift for outdoor lovers who enjoy lightweight and compact hiking gear!

 Increase Your Foot Print!
 Trek-Z Ergonomic Trekking Poles (set of 2) give you reason to increase the steps you take.
 Providing extra support and walk comfortably with these hiking poles.
-Cork-texture grip wicks away sweat from hands keeping them drier.
+EVA grip wicks away sweat from hands keeping them drier.
 Firmer grip in muddy areas with added mud stops.
 EVA foam shafts allow for a strong grip in extreme all terrain environments.
 Trek-Z poles are the perfect gift for outdoor hikers who enjoy light and compact gear!

-Alternatives to Hiking Poles for Travel
+Alternatives to Hiking Poles When You Travel Light

 Products Worth Considering